yeyo2k3/domus-test/README.md

 - Implement an intelligent solution for handling pagination.
 - Include Swagger documentation with detailed endpoint descriptions.
 - Documentation: Create an .md file explaining the solution and considerations.
-- Use external libraries like Lombok ti facilitate things.
+- Use external libraries like Lombok to facilitate things.
 - Correct use of Spring decorators such as @Service and @Autowired.

 ## Submission

-1. Fork the repository as a private repository.
+1. Fork the repository as a public repository.
-2. Implement the solution
+2. Implement the solution.
-3. Create a pull request to the original repository containing the code and the documentation file.
+3. Link the repository to the person who sent you the challenge.